Tomires/thesis-masters/testing.md

 32. Listen to instructions.
 33. Listen to instructions.

 The last three tasks were more involved and required answering an open-ended question regarding a specific dataset based on observation.
-As such, they require manual confirmation by the test conductor, which is done by pressing a button on a wirelessly-connected game controller (DualShock 4).
+As such, they require manual confirmation by the test conductor, which is done by pressing a button on a connected game controller (DualShock 4).
 The reporting capabilities of our automated testing suite were greatly improved with the addition of action-based logging - please see the appendix for details.

 The third part has been updated with newly added features and rephrased as to reduce any possible bias, which the author felt were present in the first version of the questionnaire.
 Participants were asked to rank their satisfaction with the following:

 - Ease of use compared to 2D visualization tools (ex.
 Tableau)
 - Ease of use compared to immersive analytics tools (ex.
 Virtualitics)
 - Intuitiveness of plot positioning in 3D space
-- Added benefit in perception of data using cyberplot compared to traditional 2D tools
+- Added benefit in perception of data using Cyberplot compared to traditional 2D tools
 - Ease of loading new datasets from a local file (Manager)
 - Ease of modifying uploaded datasets (Manager)
 - Legibility of text on scales